ReioVen/LevelingPluginMC/README.md

 ### v1.0.0 (by R3io)
 - Initial release by R3io
-- 9 skills with level cap of 50
+- 8 skills with level cap of 50 (Farming merged from Herbalism)
 - HUD system with progress display
 - Admin commands for testing
 - Leaderboard system